A Commitment to Good Governance

 Principle 5/ Make Timely and Balanced Disclosure

-The Company does not disclose periodic corporate reports other than the half yearly and annual results.
+For the purposes of Principles 4.3 and 5.3, note that the Company does not disclose periodic corporate reports other than the half yearly and annual results and the Company does not give investor or analyst presentations.

 Principle 6/ Respect the Rights of Security Holders

 The Annual General Meeting is held in Port Moresby and all shareholders are invited to attend.
+The Company's auditor is also invited to attend and is available to answer questions (per Recommendation 9.3).
 The Company has established a tele-conference facility to encourage greater participation of shareholders at the AGM if they are unable to attend in-person (in accordance with ASX CGS principles and recommendation 6.3).
-Substantive resolutions are decided by a show of hands rather than a poll (contrary to ASX CGS principles and recommendation 6.4).
+The location of the meeting is considered to be appropriate given Steamships' registered address is in Port Moresby (per Principle 9.2).

 Although the website contains all information sent to shareholders, the Company is giving consideration to electronic communication.
 This is not available yet and as such in not accordance with ASX CGS principles and recommendation 6.5.